Is it better to be a happy pig or a sad Socrates? John Stuart Mill's Utilitarianism is the topic of this episode of Philosophy: The Classics.

 Direct download: schop....mp3

-Category:Philosophy: The Classics -- posted at: 5:27pm GMT
+Category:Philosophy: The Classics -- posted at: 5:27pm BST

 What is our relation to reality?
 Are some features of our experience conditions of our having any experience at all?
 In this reading from his book Philosophy: The Classics Nigel Warburton attempts to summarise Immanuel Kant's Critique of Pure Reason, a notoriously difficult yet important book.